AerospaceMark/MATPack/README.md

 %--- Let's pretend you made some changes to the 'ArrayAnalysis' package after updating it, and you want
 %    those to be posted to the online Git repository

+packageStatus('ArrayAnalysis') % tells you what branch and commit you are currently on
+                               % as well as what changes have been made but not yet committed

 commitPackage('ArrayAnalysis','Improved function legibility') % stages and commits all of your latest
                                                               % changes with the commit message
                                                               % 'Improved function legibility'

 pushPackage('ArrayAnalysis') % pushes your commits to the online Git repository
                              % (assuming you have access to edit the online repository)
 ```

 ## Removing Packages